Accommodations within University Housing

 The University of North Carolina at Charlotte makes reasonable housing for qualified individuals with disabilities.
 The Office of Disability Services and Housing and Residence Life strive to provide equal access to housing for all residence in accordance with Section 504 of the Rehabilitation Act, The Americans with Disabilities Act, the Fair Housing Act, and other applicable federal and state regulations.

 Students should apply for housing through Housing and Residence Life and request any housing accommodations though Disability Services as early as possible.
 Requests are determined on a case-by-case basis with respect to sufficient documentation that addresses how the impact of the disability requires the housing accommodation based on equal access.
 Requests are subject to availability.
 Neither the presence of a disability nor approval for housing accommodations guarantees on-campus housing.
 Disability Services staff will notify the student and Housing and Residence Life of an approved accommodation.
 Housing and Residence Life determines any specific room assignment within a residence hall.
+Additionally, roommate selection is addressed by Housing and Residence Life and the application process, not by Disability Services.

 All required documentation forms can be found on our Documentation page.
 Only information about accommodations is shared with Housing and Residence Life; we do not share your documentation.